Ask a Question

 Experience Intermediate / Experienced

 Intermediate riders upwards, capable in all paces across open terrain.
+You will ride daily between 12-35 km but there are no free running horses on this trail.

 Minimum group size 5